University of Kerala: Governance

 The Chancellor, the Pro-Chancellor, the Vice- Chancellor, the Pro-Vice-Chancellor, and the members of the Senate, the Syndicate and the Academic Council constitutes the governing body of the university.
 The Governor of Kerala is the Chancellor of the university while Education Minister of Kerala is the Pro-Chancellor of the university.

 Affiliated colleges

 Rankings

-University of Kerala was ranked 1001+ in the world by the Times Higher Education World University Rankings of 2020.
-It was ranked 42nd in India overall by the National Institutional Ranking Framework (NIRF) in 2020 and 23rd among universities.
+Ranked 25th among universities, 5th among public state universities and 42nd overall by the National Institutional Ranking Framework (NIRF) in 2025.
+The QS World University Rankings ranked the university 339th in Asia in 2025.

+International Students

+The University of Kerala has received an unprecedented 2,620 applications from international students representing 81 countries for its academic programmes in 2025–26.The university currently hosts 205 international students from 52 countries, including Colombia, Peru, United Kingdom, and the United States of America, through ICCR scholarships and self-financing options.

+Semester-in-India Programme (SIP)

+The University of Kerala runs a Semester-in-India Programme (SIP) for American students, enabling them to study selected courses for one semester with credit transfer to their home institutions.
+The programme is governed by the University's Credit Transfer Regulations and Credit and Semester System (CSS) Regulations for foreign students.
+So far, three batches with a total of 23 students have completed the SIP, representing institutions such as St. Mary's College of Maryland, Grand Valley State University, George Mason University, Green Mountain College, Cornell University, Plymouth State University, Hendrix College, Berea College and Pacific University.

+Academic collaborations with foreign universities

+The University of Kerala has already signed MoU(Memorandum of Understanding) with upto 22 institutions across the globe.It includes University of Hartford, University of Warsaw, Yaroslav-the-Wise Novgorod State University.

 Notable alumni

-Notable alumni includes tenth President of India K. R. Narayanan, geneticist M. S. Swaminathan, ISRO former Chairman G. Madhavan Nair, INSA scientist Perdur Radhakantha Adiga, former Supreme Court judges, Justice Kurian Joseph, Justice Fathima Beevi, legal luminary N. R. Madhava Menon, Indian film actor Mohanlal, Malayalam poets O. N. V. Kurup, Sugathakumari, Music composer G. Devarajan, historian M. G. S. Narayanan, cricketer Sanju Samson and many other eminent personalities.
+Notable alumni includes tenth President of India K. R. Narayanan, renowned theoretical physicist Thanu Padmanabhan, geneticist M. S. Swaminathan, ISRO former chairman G. Madhavan Nair, INSA scientist Perdur Radhakantha Adiga, former Supreme Court judges, Justice Kurian Joseph, Justice Fathima Beevi, legal luminary N. R. Madhava Menon, Indian film actor Mohanlal, Malayalam poets O. N. V. Kurup, Sugathakumari, Music composer G. Devarajan, historian M. G. S. Narayanan, cricketer Sanju Samson and many other eminent personalities.